A construction of vertex algebra bundles on logarithmic smooth curves: Coordinate system

-the space of $T$-automorphisms of $D_T$.
-Moreover the subpresheaf $\Autu^0\cO$ of $\Autu\cO$ whose value $\Autu^0\cO(T)$ at $T$ is defined to be the space of $T$-automorphisms of $D_T$ preserving the base points generated by the topological generator $t$ of $\bZ[[t]]$.
+as the space of continuous $T$-automorphisms of $D_T$.
+Moreover the subpresheaf $\Autu^0\cO$ of $\Autu\cO$ whose value $\Autu^0\cO(T)$ at $T$ is defined to be the space of $T$-automorphisms of $D_T$ preserving the base points (this is equivalent to saying that which preserves the point generated by the topological generator $t$).
 We denote their sheafifications by the same symbols. \end{def-lem}